CivilizationUndecided/Nations/README.md

 # Nations

-A multiplayer territory control game built with LÖVE (Love2D) where players compete to claim tiles and build their wealth.
+A multiplayer territory control game built with HTML5, JavaScript, And NodeJS where players compete to claim tiles and build their wealth.

 ## Features